Ordinary representations of G(Q_p) and fundamental algebraic representations: Introduction

-In section \ref{mainsection}, we prove that the representations $\Pi(\rhobar)_{C_{\rhobar},w}$ all occur in some spaces of mod $p$ automorphic forms.
+In section \ref{mainsection}, we prove that the representations $\Pi(\rhobar)_{C_{\rhobar},w}$ all occur in some spaces of mod $p$ automorphic forms, and, when $W_{C_\rho}=\{1\}$, that the representation $\Pi(\rho)^{\rm ord}$ occurs in some spaces of $p$-adic automorphic forms.
 More precisely, let $F^+$ be a totally real field and $G/F^+$ be a totally definite unitary group which is an outer form of $\GL_n/F^+$ that splits over a totally imaginary quadratic extension $F$ of $F^+$ (and is quasi-split at all finite places).
 We assume that $F/F^+$ is unramified at all finite places and that $p$ splits completely in $F$.
 If $U^p\subseteq \GAp$ is a compact open subgroup, we have the $k_E$-vector space

 of mod $p$ automorphic forms of level $U^p$ which is equipped with a smooth action of $G(F^+\otimes_{\Q}\Qp)\cong \prod_{v\vert p}\GL_n(\Qp)$ and with a commuting action of a certain Hecke algebra $\TT$.
 If $\rbar:\gF\rightarrow {\GL}_n(k_E)$ is a continuous absolutely irreducible representation, we can associate to $\rbar$ a maximal ideal $\m$ of $\TT$ with residue field $k_E$.
 We denote by $S(U^p,k_E)[\m]\subseteq S(U^p,k_E)$ the corresponding eigenspace and by $S(U^p,k_E)[\m]^{\ord}\subseteq S(U^p,k_E)[\m]$ the maximal $G(F^+\otimes_{\Q}\Qp)$-subrepresentation all of whose constituents are subquotients of principal series.
 Following \cite[\S6]{GG} we say that $\rbar$ is {\it modular and ordinary} if there exist $U^p$ (ramified only at places of $F^+$ that split in $F$) and an irreducible representation $\sigma$ of $G(\oFF\otimes_{\Z}\Zp)\cong \prod_{v\vert p}\GL_n(\Zp)$ over $k_E$ (a Serre weight) such that the action of the Hecke algebra ${\mathcal H}(\sigma)\cong \otimes_{v\vert p}k_E[T_{1,v},\dots,T_{n-1,v},T_{n,v}^{\pm 1}]$ on $\Hom_{G(\oFF\otimes_{\Z}\Zp)}\big(\sigma,S(U^p,k_E)[\m]\big)$ has a nonzero eigenvector (after possibly extending $k_E$) on which {\it each} $T_{i,v}$ is nonzero.
 Let us choose a place $\tilde v$ of $F$ above each $v\vert p$ in $F^+$ (this choice won't matter) and denote by $\rbar_{\tilde v}$ the restriction of $\rbar$ to a decomposition subgroup at $\tilde v$.
 If $\rbar$ is modular and ordinary, then $\rbar_{\tilde v}$ takes values in a Borel subgroup of ${\GL}_n(k_E)$ so that the $\GL_n(\Qp)$-representations $\Pi(\rbar_{\tilde v})^{\rm ord}$ are defined (if $\rbar_{\tilde v}$ is generic).
 Our main local-global compatibility result is (cf.\ Theorem \ref{ouf!}):